 NOTE: I should have removed that outlet cover before scoring and steaming the wall.
 Rookie move.

-It’s also a good idea to crack a window in the room.
+It’s also a good idea to crack a window in the room to allow the hot steam to escape.
 You will appreciate the fresh air, and it limits the fogginess of the room.
 Unless, of course, you want your neighbors to think you are re-enacting the jalopy scene from Titanic, in which case, keep those windows shut.

 When the wallpaper looks like the picture above, get scraping!
 That means the paper is saturated and will come off relatively easily.
 If you wait too long, it will begin to dry back onto the wall.
-Keep the scraper at a shallow angle (aka as close to parallel with the wall as you can).
+Keep the wallpaper scraper or putty knife at a shallow angle (aka keep the blade as close to parallel with the wall as you can).
 You will get more paper off with one swipe, and you are at less of a risk of gouging the walls.

-I found the best way to work was to hold the steamer over one area with my left hand, while I was scraping the wet areas with the scraper held in my right hand.
+Since the water will drip down the wall as you work, it is a good idea to start at the top of the wall, near a seam if you can find one.
+I found the easiest way to work was to hold the steamer over one area with my left hand, while I was scraping the wet areas with the scraper held in my right hand.
 Move the steamer to a new spot and scrape that wet area.
 Repeat for four days.